In this class, we’ll learn how to use the package

 used throughout all of the layers (until and unless it is overridden).

-If color is specified outside of aes
+If color is specified outside of aes, color is only defined

 for that particular layer.
 Also, it is more of a property of the geom